Fritschek/Wireless_encoding_with_MI_estimation/README.md

 This is an exemplary implementation with TF 2, while the original simulations were done in TF 1.
 Moreover, I don't use the same parameter values as in the paper, because I wanted to avoid too much fine-tuning.
 Nevertheless, the results are comparable.

-This version also still uses embeddings for encoding from the message space.
-I'll update this in the coming week to include the binary message space approach, which, to some extent, overcomes the exploding dimensions for large block lengths/message sets.